retostauffer/wetterturnier-backend/docs/configfile.rst

     ``mysql_obstable`` specifies the database where the observations are stored (see :ref:`table description <table-live>`).
 [migrate]
-    **This is depricated**.
+    **NOTE** do not remove all settings as some are used in the live system, e.g., ``wpconfig`` setting.
+This is used in :meth:`database.database.create_user` using the wordpress API.
+    **Large parts are depricated**.
 Used to migrate the data from the old wetterturnier system to the new one on `Wetterturnier.de <http://www.wetterturnier.de>`_.
     Only ``datelock`` is still used.